 It has been one of the author's aims to present the new material (fuzzy and neural techniques, reinforcement learning) in such a way that no prior knowledge about these subjects is required for an understanding of the text.
 It is assumed, however, that the reader has some basic knowledge of mathematical analysis (univariate and multivariate functions), linear algebra (system of linear equations, least-square solution) and systems and control theory (dynamic systems, state-feedback, PID control, linearization).
-Sections marked with an asterisk () present additional material, which is not compulsory for the examination.
+Sections marked with an asterisk (\) present additional material, which is not compulsory for the examination.

-1.5 WEB and Matlab Support
+1.5.
+WEB and Matlab Support

-The material presented in the book is supported by a Web page containing basic information about the course 'Knowledge-Based Control Systems' (SC4081) given at the Delft University of Technology, as well as a number of items for download (MATLAB tools and demos, handouts of lecture transparencies, a sample exam).
-The URL is (http://dcsc.tudelft.nl/~sc4081).
-Students following the course are allowed (and encouraged) to borrow MATLAB Classroom Kit for their home computers for the period in which the course is given.
+The material presented in the book is supported by a Web page containing basic information about the course 'Knowledge-Based Control Systems' (SC42050) given at the Delft University of Technology, as well as a number of items for download (MATLAB tools and demos, handouts of lecture transparencies, a sample exam).
+The URL is (http://dcsc.tudelft.nl/~sc42050).
+Students following the course are encouraged to install MATLAB via the campus licence on their own computers.

-1.6 Further Reading
+1.6.
+Further Reading